phgSW61HS/git-training-bd/3-Docker/2-Basics/Theory/README.md

 ##### ENV #####

-The `ENV` instruction is close to the the `ARG` instruction but it can be accessed after the build-time.
+The `ENV` instruction is close to the the `ARG` instruction but it can only be accessed after the build-time.
 It can also override any variable defined as an `ARG`.
 It's sometime useful to use both instruction together:
 ```
 ARG VERSION=xenial